BenFradet/RiotSharp/README.md

 }
 ```

-To get the stats in ranked for a specific champion for this summoner:
+(DEPRECATED) To get the stats in ranked for a specific champion for this summoner:
 ```c#
 try
 {